-A free bootable disk with antivirus scanners already installed in it to treat infected computers (MS Windows, Mac OS X, Linux, Android, etc.).
+A free bootable disk with antivirus scanners already installed in it to treat infected computers (MS Windows, macOS, Linux, Android, etc.).

 With its help, you, without starting the main operating system installed on your computer, will be able to carry out a full anti-virus scan to detect and remove malicious threats in the system (viruses, Trojans, rootkits, Internet worms, Trojans-winlockers, spyware, programs - ransomware), as well as recover deleted files or bootloader in MBR/GPT.

 Due to the fact that the scanning and disinfection processes are carried out independently of the operating system installed on your computer, malware cannot interfere with the process of neutralizing and restoring the infected system.